 Exhibiting artists have included Phyllida Barlow, Judith Bernstein, Marvin Gaye Chetwynd, Nicole Eisenman, Jamian Juliano–Villani, Sanya Kantarovsky, Scott King, Ella Kruglyanskaya, Henrik Olesen, Elizabeth Price, Charlotte Prodger, Richard Slee, Jo Spence and Cathy Wilkes.

-We provide a much–needed resource of affordable and accessible on–site studios which house over 45 artists, supporting the development of a diverse range of individual and collective practices, from recent graduates to internationally recognised practitioners, and adults with disabilities.
+We provide a much–needed resource of affordable and accessible on–site studios which house over 45 artists, supporting the development of a diverse range of individual and collective practices, from recent graduates to internationally recognised practitioners.
+We also host ActionSpace, an organisation supporting artists with disabilities.
 We are one of only four studio providers in England to provide full disabled access.

 Our pioneering Participation Programmes commission a wide range of activities and projects working in collaboration with local and international artists, local schools, individuals and community groups.
 Working to redefine the role of arts and culture, our learning programmes connect communities and artists to generate responses to social and cultural issues, developing a closer relationship between the artist, the production of work and an active and engaged audience.